valory-xyz/mech-tools-dev/docs/index.md

 ```

 **3.** Mint the tool [here](https://registry.olas.network/ethereum/components/mint) as a component on the Olas Registry;
-For this is needed: an address (EOA),
-and the hash of the meta-data file.
+For this you need an address (EOA) and the hash of the meta-data file.
-In order to generate this hash,
-click on “Generate Hash & File” and provide the following information:
+In order to generate this hash, click on “Generate Hash & File” and provide the following information:

-name (name of the tool);
+- name (of the tool);
-description (of the tool);
+- description (of the tool);
-version (this needs to match the version in the file `component.yaml`);
+- version (this needs to match the version in the file `component.yaml`);
-package hash (this can be found in `packages.json` under the `packages` folder);
+- package hash (this can be found in `packages.json` under the `packages` folder);
-NFT image URL (for instance on IPFS, supported domains are listed in the window).
+- [Optional] NFT image URL (for instance on IPFS, supported domains are listed in the window).
 In order to push an image on IPFS, there are two options:

 - Use this [script](https://github.com/dvilelaf/tsunami/blob/v0.9.0/scripts/ipfs_pin.py).
    Place the image in a folder called `mints` in `.jpg` format.